emandabisrat/emandabisrat/README.md

 ## About me:

-- 😄 I’m an Applied Data Science Master's student at University of Chicago
+- 😄 I’m an Applied Data Science Master's student at University of Chicago through the 4+1 Scholar's Program
-- 👩🏾‍💻 I have a Bachelor's degree in Data Science with a minor in Statistics
+- 👩🏾‍💻 I have a Bachelor's degree in Data Science from the University of Chicago with a minor in Statistics
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/emanda-bisrat), emandabisrat@uchicago.edu
 - 🛍️ Fun fact: I love thrifting.
 2 hours and a latte is all I need :)
 - 🛼 Fun fact: I enjoy rollerskating on my free time!